Survey Tool Guide

 Responding to Discuss posts

-Forum posts for CLDR ticket feedback
+Forum posts for CLDR JIRA ticket feedback

 CLDR users can send in data feedback using JIRA.
 Tickets filed in JIRA will be processed as described below.
 Please expect to see posts by CLDR Technical Committee members (TCs) in Forums, and participate by providing your response to any tickets needing your input.